ARMmbed/mbed-os-example-bootloader/README.md

 It creates two binary files.
 The original uncombined image is in the output directory, <project-name>_application.bin, and the bootloader image is <project-name>.bin.

 When the build succeeds, you have created a bootloader for your target.
-This example defines the application file to be located at `/sd/mbed-os-example-blinky_application.bin` in the application config file ``mbed_app.json``.
-This is the application binary bootloader flashes and then jumps to.
+This example defines the application file to be located at `/sd/mbed-os-example-blinky_application.bin` in the bootloader's ``main.cpp``.
+This is the application binary that bootloader flashes and then jumps to.
+If you are using a different application, ensure that ``main.cpp`` is pointing to the correct path for the application.

 ## Set up application to use bootloader